epintos/flash-loan-arbitrage-bot/README.md

 Run the following commands in `./smart-contracts`:

 Import foundry wallet.
-This wallet will be used for othe bot too:
+This wallet will be used for the bot too:
 ```bash
   cast wallet import NAME --interactive
 ```